mint-n-pepper/DanceBotsEditor/scripts/README.md

 # Scripts

-This folder contains scripts for the build system.
-These scripts can also be used for git-prehooks on \*nix systems.
+This folder contains scripts to be used for git-prehooks on \*nix systems.

 ## Prerequisites
 ### Python3, PIP, and Virtual Environments
-* Instructions for setting up Python's PIP and virual environments can be found [here](https://gist.github.com/Geoyi/d9fab4f609e9f75941946be45000632b)
+* Instructions for setting up Python's PIP and virtual environments can be found [here](https://gist.github.com/Geoyi/d9fab4f609e9f75941946be45000632b)

 ### Clang Formatter
-`clang-format` will be used to auto-formatting code and maintaining code style consistency.
+`clang-format` will be used to auto-format code and maintain code style consistency.
 ```
 sudo apt-get install clang-format
 ```